Can Large Language Models Develop Gambling Addiction?: Conclusion

 \section{Conclusion}

-This study empirically demonstrated that large language models exhibit behavioral patterns and neurological mechanisms similar to human gambling addiction.
-Through systematic experiments on four diverse LLMs (GPT-4o-mini, GPT-4.1-mini, Gemini-2.5-Flash, and Claude-3.5-Haiku), we confirmed that all models consistently reproduce cognitive distortions characteristic of pathological gambling---illusion of control, gambler's fallacy, and asymmetric chasing behaviors.
-Our mechanistic analysis of LLaMA-3.1-8B using Sparse Autoencoders further revealed the neural underpinnings of these behaviors, identifying specific features that causally control risk-taking decisions.
+This study empirically demonstrates that LLMs exhibit behavioral patterns and neural mechanisms resembling human gambling addiction.
+Through systematic experiments, we confirmed that models consistently reproduce cognitive distortions—such as illusion of control and asymmetric chasing—and that these patterns are driven by causally identifiable neural features.

-Our research makes three key contributions to AI safety: (1) We developed a comprehensive framework for defining and quantitatively evaluating gambling addiction-like behaviors in LLMs through the Irrationality Index, which integrates betting aggressiveness, loss chasing, and extreme betting patterns.
-(2) We identified specific conditions that trigger these behaviors—including prompt complexity, autonomy-granting instructions, and variable betting options—and analyzed them through established psychological theories of addiction, demonstrating that LLMs internalize human cognitive biases.
-(3) We discovered causal neural features that drive risk-taking and safety-oriented behaviors, proving these patterns are not merely task-specific artifacts but fundamental decision-making mechanisms, and demonstrated concrete intervention methods through activation patching.
+Our research makes three key contributions: (1) a behavioral framework grounded in clinical psychology for evaluating addiction-like behaviors via betting metrics; (2) the identification of triggering conditions, particularly variable betting and goal-setting, where greater autonomy amplifies irrationality; and (3) the discovery of causal neural features controllable via activation patching.

+However, limitations remain regarding our reliance on a single gambling paradigm, the discrepancy between models used for behavioral versus neural analyses, and the open question of normative rationality standards.
+Generalization to other risk-related tasks and cross-model neural comparisons require further validation.

-These findings reveal that AI systems have developed human-like addiction mechanisms at the neural level, not merely mimicking surface behaviors.
-As AI systems become more powerful, understanding and controlling these embedded risk-seeking patterns becomes critical for safety.
-We emphasize the necessity of continuous monitoring and control mechanisms, particularly during reward optimization processes where such behaviors may emerge unexpectedly.
+These findings suggest that AI systems have internalized human-like risk-seeking mechanisms, making the understanding and control of these patterns critical as LLMs enter high-stakes domains.
+We emphasize the necessity of continuous monitoring, particularly during reward optimization processes where such behaviors may emerge unexpectedly.